Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 ### Historical context

-The story is set before the American Civil War (1861-1865) during the **Antebellum** period (1820-1855).
+The story is set before the American Civil War (1861-1865) during the **Antebellum** period (1815-1861).
 During this period, there was significant tension between the Northern and Southern states.
 Northern states were free states where slavery was prohibited, while slavery was still practiced in the Southern states.
 This created growing conflict between the states, eventually leading to the American Civil War.
 The Northern states won the war, and slavery was abolished (but racism persisted).

-Chopin was a part of the **Louisiana creole social elite**.
+Chopin was a part of the **Louisiana Creole social elite**.
 These were wealthy families who came from French and Spanish settlers.
-They kept their European culture, traditions and language.
+They kept their European culture, traditions, and language.

 The story is an example of **American Realism**.